 Many of these courses can be taken online for free, but there can be even more value derived from them by paying a fee to receive a certificate upon completion of the course.
 Some offered for as low as $79 a course, these certificates are a great way to demonstrate commitment to learning AI and Machine Learning to current and future employers.

-This is a cost effective and time efficient way to start a career in the lucrative and growing AI industry.
-Courses can be taken from the comfort of home at any time, a flexibility that works with the schedules of even the busiest engineers.
-With increasing global demand for qualified AI specialists, time is of the essence to start developing skill sets required to enter the industry while the demand for trained AI engineers is still high.
+This is a cost-effective and time-efficient way to start a career in the lucrative and growing AI industry.
+Courses can be taken from the comfort of home at any time, flexibility that works with the schedules of even the busiest engineers.
+With increasing global demand for qualified AI specialists, time is of the essence to start developing the skill sets required to enter the industry while the demand for trained AI engineers is still high.